 Respect is another aspect to take into account.
 Paris has many landmarks that are indoors, such as Nôtre Dame or the different museums in the city, and in many photographs are not allowed.
 Parisians abide by the strict rules and if they’re in place, they will expect you to respect them.

-Politeness gets you everywhere and opens many doors when travelling.
+Politeness gets you everywhere and opens many doors when traveling.
 A long stay in apartments in Paris can help you to get to know Parisians better and dispel all of these unfounded myths that surround the city.
 Paris is a great city, enjoy it with respect!

 About the Author: Aleix Gwilliam is a 24 year old from Barcelona who looks English but thinks like a Catalan.
-He enjoys travelling, especially on old Czech trains, and trying to start conversations in Hungarian with people at Pecs station, even though his Hungarian is as good as his Bulgarian, in other words, not very good.
+He enjoys traveling, especially on old Czech trains, and trying to start conversations in Hungarian with people at Pecs station, even though his Hungarian is as good as his Bulgarian, in other words, not very good.
 He’s a trier.

 BROWSE THE SITE